deebloo/angular-blueprint/README.md

 =================

 Angular js seed project based on John Papa's Angular style guide and the Yeoman Angular generator.
+Seed includes https://github.com/drewzboto/grunt-connect-proxy to hit outside APIs for development.
+The proxy is set up for the github API right now but can can be configured easily to hit your own api.
+(Yes I know githubs api does not require this!).

 Style Guide: https://github.com/johnpapa/angularjs-styleguide
 Angular Generator: https://github.com/yeoman/generator-angular